junebloom/fae/README.md

 # Usage
 The documentation is still in progress (sorry).
 The core is quite small and easy to understand, so you could learn all by reading the source if you are so inclined.

-The heart of Fae is the ECS implementation.
+The heart of fae is the ECS implementation.
 I worked hard to pack as much goodness into as few lines as possible.
 The result is a powerful, easy to use framework for making games.

 1. [Application](#application)
 2. [Entities](#entities)